GFL Memorial Gardens: Features

-The Gardens includes a $500,000 scoreboard with an installed video component with live broadcast (up to five cameras), replay and T.V. capability.
+The Gardens includes a $500,000 scoreboard with an installed video component with live broadcast (up to five cameras), replay and TV capability.
 Wireless internet access is available throughout the facility.
 The facility also includes a state-of-the-art $250,000 sound system.

 External features

-The block on which the Gardens is located is named "Memorial Square," as it is located on the grounds of the former Sault Memorial Gardens, the Greyhounds' former home.
+The block on which the Gardens is located is named "Memorial Square", as it is located on the grounds of the former Sault Memorial Gardens, the Greyhounds' former home.
 Memorial Square features the Memorial Tower, the last standing remnant of the former Gardens; the tower was preserved and refurbished after the previous Gardens was demolished in the summer of 2006.

 The sidewalk in front of the GFL Memorial Garden's north end (facing Queen Street) features the Sault Ste Marie Walk of Fame, a series of markers honouring those from the Sault Ste Marie area who have made significant contributions to the community or their chosen field of work.
 The Walk of Fame was formally unveiled on September 30, 2006, during the grand opening weekend.